rcalimlim/rosscalimlim.me/src/about.md

 ---

 ## about
 I'm a software engineer who started as a full stack dev, but eventually migrated to primarily focusing on back end/DevOps work.
-I have something of an untraditional background, having started in business, then project management, but my experiences have made me professionaly well-rounded.
+I have unique background as it pertains to engineering, having started in business, then project management, but my experiences have made me professionally well-rounded.

 ### interests
-open-source contribution, video games, weightlifting (powerlifting and olympic lifting), fencing, home-improvement projects
+open-source contribution, video games, weightlifting (powerlifting and Olympic lifting), fencing, home-improvement projects

 ### projects
 - bns2019